-No matter where you fit on this spectrum, there are five steps to achieve maximum Impact at Michigan Med:
+There are five steps to achieve maximum Impact at Michigan Med:

-- Develop idea with faculty advisor.
+- Develop your idea with input from a faculty advisor.

 - Explore and gather resources.

-- Set milestones.
+- Set and reach project milestones.

 There are two goals at Michigan Medical School: to become a good doctor and to positively impact the health and wellness of society.
 We are here to provide remarkable students with remarkable opportunities to do that.